Mr. Wrong: Plot

 At the church where Whitman is forcing Martha to get married in front of her deluded family, Walter shows up at the last minute to rescue Martha from the wedding, but trips.
 His gun falls into her hands and she shoots Whitman who attempts to lunge at her.
 Then she's arrested, which leads to Martha telling the local authorities her entire story.
 However, even the Mexican investigators are unsympathetic and conclude that she murdered Whitman intentionally.
 As they are transporting her away, Walter springs her out of jail with Bob's help and explains that it was Inga who did it; she attempted to shoot Martha from the church balcony, but when Martha tripped, Inga hit Whitman by accident.
 Walter claims that Whitman is still alive at a local hospital and he will recover from his wound.

 After meeting up with Bob in the desert, Martha and Walter ride a horse west towards the sunset, while Bob leaves to return to Inga.
-Title cards over the closing scene explain that Martha and Walter eventually turned north and returned to the USA where they got romantically involved and currently live under assumed names, Inga and Bob got married and opened a pet store in Albuquerque, and Whitman continues his search for love.
+Title cards over the closing scene explain that Martha and Walter eventually turned north and returned to the USA where they became romantically involved and currently live under assumed names, Inga and Bob got married and opened a pet store in Albuquerque, and Whitman continues his search for love.

 Cast

 Production

-In January 1995, it was announced Ellen Degeneres would star in Mr. Wrong for a reported $2.2 million.
-The film was shot at the Hotel del Coronado in San Diego.
+In January 1995, it was announced Ellen DeGeneres would star in Mr. Wrong for a reported $2.2 million.
+Some scenes were shot at the Hotel del Coronado near San Diego.